DEMONSTRATED PROTECTION through reliable Ig replacement

 RAPID IMPROVEMENTS in functional ability*

-Largest CIDP Trial
+Largest Ig Study in CIDP

 Privigen response rates among responders graph